enfrte/parallel-texts/README.md

 # parallel-texts

-A collection of parallel texts I created in various languages
+A collection of parallel texts I created in various languages.